 - Provide a safe and welcoming place for students to engage in discourse about the Black community on campus and at large, receive mentorship, and take pride in oneself

-The following are non-negotiable requirements for living in the TC:
+The following are some of the direct benefits of living in the TC:

 To apply, please follow this link to the web form application.
 You will be taken to another page.
-You must have a UA housing application on file.
+You must have a UA housing application on file or your application cannot be processed.
+You must know your UA email address and have applied for housing.
 You will be notified via email by African American Student Affairs (AASA) upon admission to the community.
 Applications will be reviewed on a rolling basis throughout the Spring semester.
-Please plan to meet with Program Coordinator during Freshman Orientation.
+Please plan to meet with Graduate Assistant, A'Lantra Wright, during your Orientation.

-If you have any questions, feel free to contact the Program Coordinator Sarahna Moyd at firstname.lastname@example.org
+If you have any questions, feel free to contact A'Lantra Wright at email@example.com.
+We look forward to welcoming you to our program!